DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

     DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/usr/local/lib
     export DYLD_LIBRARY_PATH

-On Windows 10, on the Search bar type env and hit enter.
+On Windows 10, on the Search bar type env and hit enter; (or you can right-click My Computer or This PC and select Properties, and then select Advanced System Settings).
 Select "Edit the system environment variables", then "Environment Variables".
 Under "System Variables" select "Path" and click "Edit".
 These "New" to add a path and then "Browse".
-Browse to the folder (for example:
-C:/Users/me/Documents/SuiteSparse/GraphBLAS/build/Release) and add it to your path.
+Browse to the folder (for example: C:/Users/me/Documents/SuiteSparse/GraphBLAS/build/Release) and add it to your path.
 Then close the editor, sign out of Windows and sign back in again.

 For more details on setting your Linux/Unix/Mac library path for MATLAB see https://www.mathworks.com/help/matlab/matlab_external/building-on-unix-operating-systems.html